b-lukaszuk/BS_wJ_eng/contents/regex.md

 ]
 ```

-Finally, we can sum it up using, e.g. this few liner:
+Finally, we can add it up using, e.g. this few liner:

 ```
 getAllMatches(eachmatch(r"\$\d{1,4}", txt)) |>